J4X-98/Writeups/CTFs/justCTF2023/BabyOtter/writeup.md

 tmp2 (before shift) = 0xa732XXXX
 ```

-We have recovered another index and continue so until we don't have any known values left
+We have recovered another index and continue so until we don't have any known values left.

 ```txt
 tmp2                = 0xa732XXXX